Family history database design overview

 Then there's the possibility of artificially creating the sperm and egg from other cells of the parents.
 This would, amongst other possibilities, allow gay couples to have children genetically their own.
 Each of the parents could be father to some of their children and mother to the others!
 Experiments with mice have been successful.

 Model (2) easily copes with one or two unknown parents.
 A person with both parents unknown always has a record in the persons table but there may not be any parents record.
-However, if there are known siblings, they each need to refer to the one parents record even though the parents' names are unknown.
+However, if there are known siblings, they each need to refer to the same parents record even though the parents' names are unknown.
 This parents record serves to link the individual persons as siblings.

 Adoption and fostering